BBaysinger/bb-portfolio/docs/main-features-list.md

 - Custom project graphics for each portfolio entry, developed through AI-assisted iteration, Photoshop compositing/editing, and art direction
 - Fluxel background animations authored in Photoshop and Adobe Animate, then exported as sprite sheets
 - Visual direction for portfolio-specific branding, thumbnail treatment, and presentation framing
-- Designed and refined motion-heavy UI treatments intended to feel polished, tactile, and visually distinctive rather than template-derived
+- Designed and refined motion-heavy UI treatments with a polished, tactile, and visually distinctive feel
-- Combined AI generation, manual compositing, and iterative design correction to produce custom artwork aligned to each project’s tone and content
+- Combined AI generation, manual compositing, and iterative design correction to produce custom artwork aligned to each project's tone and content

 ## Fluid Responsive System